leofabri/hassio_appliance-status-monitor/home assistant/packages/README.md

 # packages/
 This dir contains a library of pre-set packages you can use to speed up the automation setup process.

-### Please copy just the files you need, or you'll have created a bunch of unused sensors!
+### Warning: Please copy just the files you need, or you'll end up creating a bunch of unused sensors!

 ---